 Making a presentation can be a very enjoyable experience, especially when you realize that the audience understands what you have presented.
 Be sure to thank everyone for attending and have business cards ready to hand out in case anyone would like to contact you after.

-NUAL SCHEDULE OF SUGGESTED ACTIVITIES
+ANNUAL SCHEDULE OF SUGGESTED ACTIVITIES

 FOR ALL CSL MEMBERS